René Cortázar: Subsequent activities

 After being away from contingent politics, he began negotiations in 2011, to be proclaimed as the PDC candidate for the Senate for the Antofagasta Region.
 At the end of 2012, the region PDC board unanimously endorsed him, which cleared the way for the parliamentary elections of 2013.
 Despite this, he did not take part in the elections.

 In 2013, he joined the programmatic team of Michelle Bachelet in her second candidacy for the Presidency of the Republic.

-Candidate for the Constitutional Convention

-René Cortázar was part of the "Approval List" for district 8 in the 2021 conventional constituent elections.
+In 2021, Cortázar was part of the "Approval List" for district 8 in the 2021 conventional constituent elections.
 Cortázar's candidacy was ultimately unsuccessful despite being the one that received the largest sum of donations in all of Chile.

 In 2022, he joined the Cristián Warnken's political movement Amarillos por Chile, which actively participated in the plebiscite on the Proposal for a New Constitution of the Constituent Convention, in defense of the rejection option.
 On September 23, the Yellow Movement for Chile began procedures to become a political party.
 In 2022, he presented his resignation from the Christian Democratic Party (PDC) after 50 years of militancy.